planetlabs/planet-client-python/docs/cli/cli-data.md

 If the deletion was successful the command-line won't print out anything except a new line.
 If the search didn't exist it will say `Error: {"general": [{"message": "The requested search id does not exist"}], "field": {}}`.
-Note you can also delete `quick` searches, which would remove them from your history.
+You can also delete `quick` searches, which would remove them from your history.